The best plugins for WordPress do so much more than help with your site design.

 Ironically, installing numerous plugins on your WordPress website can negatively impact your speeds (plugins are resource intensive and just add to the number of things your user has to download when they access your page).
 While plugins add to the functionality of your website, having too many can be a huge burden on your load times.

-The awesome plugins below will help keep your website moving faster by compressing images, caching information for future visits, and hosting resource intensive images on outside servers.
+Furthermore, the awesome plugins below will help keep your website moving faster by compressing images, caching information for future visits, and hosting resource intensive images on outside servers.

 JetPack is like 16 plugins in 1, but the most interesting feature that relates directly to website speed is called Photon.
 This plugin uses a CDN (content delivery network) hosted by WordPress.com itself to display your images.